Lupones/CPA/README.md

 manager$ ln -s FILE_PATH_LINUX_FILES Linux
 ```

-2. Download/clone (and build if needed) all the necessary libraries into their corresponding folders:
+2. Download/clone (and build if needed) all the necessary libraries, each into a new folder:
 - [libcpuid: a small C library for x86 CPU detection and feature extraction](https://github.com/anrieff/libcpuid)
 - [FMT: a modern formatting library](https://github.com/fmtlib/fmt)
 - [cxx-prettyprint: a C++ library that allows automagic pretty-printing](https://github.com/louisdx/cxx-prettyprint)